Best Camping and Hiking in the Big Sur Area

 We decided to take a trip up to the Big Sur area on the 4th of July weekend with absolutely no reservations.
 Now, please keep in mind that we knew the circumstances and we were going to roll with whatever came our way and of course, it all worked out magically.

 NOTE: We departed on Wednesday, July 1, 2020.
-We wanted to get in the area before the weekenders, so we arrived on Wednesday.
+We wanted to get in the area before the weekend travelers, so we arrived on Wednesday.
 It was a super-good call.